 Challenge Structure

-Understanding the anatomy of a Kubeasy challenge and how all components work together.
+The complete anatomy of a Kubeasy challenge — every file, every field, and how they work together.

 │ ├── deployment.yaml